The Complete Guide to Trade Mark Oppositions

 What is the procedure for opposing a trade mark application?

-From a practical perspective, in the first instance, it may be worth simply instructing your legal representatives to write to the applicant and ask if they will consider withdrawing their application.
+If you are considering opposing a trade mark application, it may be worth simply instructing your legal representatives to write to the applicant in the first instance and ask if they will consider withdrawing their application.
 If they agree, this saves time and money on pursuing an opposition action.

 1. The notice of opposition (Form TM7) is filed by the opponent, along with the basis on which the application is being opposed (the statement of grounds).
-The official IPO fee for filing Form TM7 is between £100 and £200, depending on the grounds of opposition.
+The official IPO fee for filing Form TM7 costs between £100 to £200, depending on the grounds of opposition.

 2. This notice will be checked by the IPO, and if all is ok, they will send the notice of opposition with the statement of grounds to the applicant.

-3. The applicant then has to file a formal notice of defence and a counterstatement (Form TM8).
-This must be done within two months from them receiving the notice of opposition.
-It is possible to extend this period of time for a maximum of an extra 18 months in order to facilitate negotiating a settlement if the parties wish.
-This is referred to as the ‘cooling-off period’, and may be terminated at any time by either party.
+3. The applicant then has to file a formal notice of defence and counterstatement (Form TM8).
+This must be filed within two months from the applicant receiving the notice of opposition.
+It is possible to extend this period for up to 18 months in order to facilitate negotiating a settlement if the parties wish.
+This is referred to as the ‘cooling-off period’ and may be terminated at any time by either party.
 The opponent will then have a further two months to respond to the applicant’s reply.

 4. Next, a timetable for evidence is set by the IPO.
 This is where evidence is submitted in support of the opposition.
 This is normally for a period of two months, but it may be extended upon request.
 Evidence is usually provided in the form of a witness statement.
 If your application is based on a registered mark you own, and the mark is older than five years, you will need to provide evidence showing you have used the mark.
 This evidence can include sales figures, turnover, and any relevant marketing or advertising.
 In this case, if there is no evidence of use, the opposition will fail.